 July 4, 2019

-For consumers and companies alike, digital processes have shaken up traditional practices in nearly every industry — and financial services is no exception.
-As instant service and around-the-clock connectivity becomes the norm, consumers are demanding constant online access and service from their financial institution, no matter what device they are using.
+For consumers and companies alike, digital processes have shaken up traditional practices in nearly every industry – and financial services are no exception.
+As instant service and around-the-clock connectivity become the norm, consumers are demanding constant online access and service from their financial institution, no matter what device they are using.
 A desire to keep pace with changing customer expectations has forced financial service providers to adopt more modern technology and processes, leaving many struggling to balance the new system with the old.

 Traditional financial organizations now find themselves competing in the FinTech sector, with companies built around secure cloud infrastructures that offer operational and user experience benefits.
-These “born in the cloud” businesses aren’t just nibbling away at more established providers, they’re biting off large chunks and returning for more.
+These “born-in-the-cloud” businesses aren’t just nibbling away at more established providers, they’re biting off large chunks and returning for more.
 Digitally native financial services companies are rewriting the operational model, leveraging the cloud’s agility and multi-channel reach without being stymied by legacy systems designed for days of limited consumer choice.

 Caught Between Two Eras